 Will we have an adequacy decision when the UK leaves the EU?

-Which data flows may be affected when we exit the EU?
+Which data flows may be affected when the UK leaves the EU?

 Outbound flows of personal data

 Outbound personal data flows will be able to continue from the UK to the EEA and other adequate countries (countries that have received an adequacy decision) once the UK has left the EU.
 This is because the UK is putting in place a statutory instrument (SI) that will allow the free flow of personal data from the UK to the EEA.

 Inbound flows of personal data

 Inbound personal data flows may be affected.
 Once the UK has left the EU its status under GDPR is that of a ‘Third Country’.
 The UK will not be considered adequate until the European Commission has undertaken an assessment of our data protection legislation.
 This means that data controllers and data processors within EEA jurisdictions are restricted from sharing personal data in the absence of an alternative legal basis, such as one of the standard contractual clauses approved by the European Commission.
 The European Data Protection Board (EPDB) has issued an information note for commercial and public organisations in EEA countries on what instruments can be used when transferring personal data to the UK.